vertica-as/Vertica.Umbraco.Headless/docs/openapi-support.md

 :warning: This add-on is still work in progress :warning:

-With an add-on, VUHF can generate OpenAPI schemas for the content models in its JSON output - whether the content models are dynamically created at runtime or defined in your code ([read more here](customizing-the-page-json-output.md)).
+With an add-on, I-ology HeadlessUmbraco can generate OpenAPI schemas for the content models in its JSON output - whether the content models are dynamically created at runtime or defined in your code ([read more here](customizing-the-page-json-output.md)).
 These schemas can be used to generate models/contracts for your clients (e.g. TypeScript models) using a tool like [NSwag](https://github.com/RicoSuter/NSwag).

 As an added bonus you can leverage the same mechanism to generate OpenAPI schemas for any of your own C# classes you'd like to include in the output.